 Andrew Kurjata, Associate Producer, Prince George | @akurjata

 In 2014, Andrew produced a special series called "At Home In the Hood."
 It focuses on Prince George's inner city VLA neighbourhood, and you can download or stream the entire series on our website.
+He has a degree in political science and international studies from the University of Northern British Columbia.

 If you'd like to know how to pronounce his last name, he made a handy guide that you can find here.